NanaQuame/python-ping-script/README.md

 Note: use '--help' on CLI for more information on CLI flags.

 Pip Packages to install:

+NB: No need to install the following if using the par version of netutil.

 - absl-py <https://pypi.org/project/absl-py/>
 - hurry.filesize <https://pypi.org/project/hurry.filesize/>